crate/crate-operator/docs/source/configuration.rst

    creates backups every defined interval.
 This variable needs to point to a Docker image *and* tag to use it for both.

-:``CLUSTER_BOOTSTRAP_IMAGE``:
-   (**Required**)

-   When a cluster is bootstrapped, the operator deploys a side-car container that handles the creation of users and e.g. sets a license key.
-This variable needs to point to a Docker image *and* tag to use it for bootstraping.

 :``DEBUG_VOLUME_SIZE``:
    The volume size for the ``PersistentVolume`` that is used as a storage location for Java heap dumps.